JMiocevich/sentiment-analysis-youtube-public/README.md

-# Template for python development lambdas
+# Sentiment Analysis of youtube videos